pguenon/CASIMODO/README.md

 * The double frequencies for each values x,y on each couple of variables X, J.
 * The entropy for each variable X is computed as H(X) = -sum<sub>x</sub> {p(x)logp(x)}.
 * The mutual information between each pair of variable is computed as I(X,Y) = sum<sub>x</sub>sum<sub>y</sub> {P(x,y) log(P(x,y)/(P(x)P(y)))}
 * The variation of information computed as VI(X,Y) = H(X)+H(Y)-2I(X,Y).
-This is very similar to the mutual information expect that it is now a true distance that obey triangular inequality, which is important for the clustering step.
+This is very similar to the mutual information but it is now a true distance that obey triangular inequality, which is important for the clustering step.

 ### Clustering the coordinates
 Using the Advanced Density Peaks clustering algorithm from dadapy, the coordinates are now clustered based on the variation of information.